bhstark2/latency/report.md

 from 10 Mbps to 1 Gbps) can reduce latency in some cases.
 One case where this can happen is with latency degradation due to *load* on the path.
-For example, a single video stream at 5 Mbps might cause queuing delays 50% of the time on a 25 Mbps connection, but only 5% of the time on a 100 Mbps connection.
+For example, a single video stream at 5 Mbps might cause queuing delays 50% of the time on a 10 Mbps connection, but only 0.5% of the time on a 1 Gbps connection.
 To be clear, this is a case of reducing the frequency with which a latency degradation occurs, not the severity of it.
-In both example cases - a 25 Mbps connection and a 100 Mbps connection - latency could be severely disruptive, just less often so with the higher throughput connection.
+In both example cases - a 10 Mbps connection and a 1 Gbps connection - latency could be severely disruptive, just less often so with the higher throughput connection.
 Another case where increasing throughput can impact latency is when the queue/buffer is statically